starling021/ehtools/README.md

 ```
 More than 58 options installed by default
 you can find in ehtools, this is tools such
-as MetaSploit, Wireshark and other tools!
+as MetaSploit, Pupy and other tools!
 ```

 * Password protection and config encryption.